-The From approx. 300 m depth, i.e. in the Atlantic Water, the larger 3He values (Fig. 9d) for the Central Arctic Ocean than for Fram Strait are consistent with the larger tritium we just described.
+The larger 3He values (Fig. 9d) for the Central Arctic Ocean than for Fram Strait are consistent with the larger tritium we just described.
 Besides, as the seafloor lies 4000 m away from our measurements, 3He is unlikely to come from the mantle.
-The Along with the lower SF6 for the Central Arctic (Fig. 9g) over approx. 200 to 500 m depth, these larger 3He values rather suggest that the waters in the (upper) Atlantic Water are older in the Central Arctic than they are in Fram Strait.
-The lower values in SF6 for That is, the water now at approx 200-500 m depth in the Central Arctic (Fig. 9g), which persist even when considering the partial pressure rather than the concentration, confirm that this water is older Ocean were last at the surface in the North Atlantic a longer time ago than those now in Fram Strait.
+The larger 3He values suggest that the waters in the (upper) Atlantic Water are older in the Central Arctic than they are in Fram Strait.
+The lower values in SF6 for the Central Arctic (Fig. 9g), which persist even when considering the partial pressure rather than the concentration, confirm that this water is older.
 This is consistent with the difference in hydrography (Fig. 6), as described at the beginning of this section: Although on the western side of Fram Strait, our Fram Strait profile contains young water.
 The tracers and hydrography therefore indicate a recirculation in Fram Strait (e.g. Hofmann et al., 2021), extending to the sampling location.